 - The second section involves the rules of posting on the platform.

-With the Facebook group description templates and ideas shared here, I’ve highlighted all you need to know to be able to create a magical description that helps you increase your group membership and better engagement.
+With the Facebook group description templates and examples shared here, you now know the specific parts you need to include to be able to create a compelling description that would help you increase your group membership, as well as improve your engagement.
+Furthermore, with more group members, there are more opportunities for presenting and selling your offer.